-The Cooperator must clearly acknowledge support from the National Endowment for the Arts in all material related to this project.
+The Cooperator must clearly acknowledge support from the National Endowment and for the Arts and the U.S. Department of Education in all material related to this project.
 The Arts Endowment may provide the Cooperator with specific requirements for this acknowledgment.